-Frontal airbags are designed to inflate in moderate to severe frontal or near frontal crashes to help reduce the potential for severe injuries mainly to the driver's or right front passenger's head and chest.
+Frontal airbags are designed to inflate in moderate to severe frontal or near frontal crashes to help reduce the potential for severe injuries, mainly to the driver's or front outboard passenger's head and chest.
 However, they are only designed to inflate if the impact exceeds a predetermined deployment threshold.
 Deployment thresholds are used to predict how severe a crash is likely to be in time for the airbags to inflate and help restrain the occupants.

-Whether the frontal airbags will or should deploy is not based on how fast your vehicle is traveling.
-It depends largely on what you hit, the direction of the impact, and how quickly your vehicle slows down.
-Frontal airbags may inflate at different crash speeds.
-For example:
+Whether the frontal airbags will or should inflate is not based primarily on how fast the vehicle is traveling.
+It depends on what is hit, the direction of the impact, and how quickly the vehicle slows down.
+Frontal airbags may inflate at different crash speeds depending on whether the vehicle hits an object straight on or at an angle, and whether the object is fixed or moving, rigid or deformable, narrow or wide.